bbond007/raspytube/README.md

 NOTES:

-		* MPlayer not working yet...
+		* MPlayer not working yet... mplayer still not working....
+		* Added mouse support!!!

 Thanks the the RPi community!